How many hooks are in React 19?

 useActionState

-is used to manage the state of form submissions.
-Traditionally, handling form data requires manually creating multiple state, but with useActionState
+useActionState is used to manage the state of form submissions.
+Traditionally, handling form data requires manually creating multiple state, but with useActionState, you can manage these without manual state handling.

 Here's an example of how to use it: